There really is no getting around it: FC Toulouse are a bad team.

 It would be tempting to wonder, then, why they are worthy of any mention.

 The 22-year-old is far from a hidden gem, of course.
 There have been comparisons with Yaya Toure and Michael Essien, both midfielders who touched base with the French top flight before moving on to the Premier League.
-Indeed, for the last two years, it seemed Sangare was on the verge of walking the same path: interest in him has not been scarce, with clubs like Arsenal, Tottenham Hotspur and Everton linked time and again.
+Indeed, for the last two years, it seemed Sangare was on the verge of walking the same path: interest in him has not been scarce, with clubs like Arsenal, Tottenham Hotspur and Everton linked time and again - all the more strange that PSV have won the race.

 Sangare first broke into the first team in the 2017/2018 league season, becoming a real fixture in the side from December onwards and helping Toulouse stave off relegation by beating Guingamp on the final day, before winning a play-off against AC Ajaccio to preserve their top-flight status.